 | Visual Inspection | Check surface and operation | Observe stem, seat, and ball condition | Routine maintenance or installation acceptance |

-Sealing material selection is critical for maintaining reliable isolation and preventing leakage in DBB valves.
-Materials must match operating conditions, media properties, and environmental factors to ensure long-term performance.
+Picking the right seal material is critical for DBB valve isolation and leak prevention.
+Materials need to match operating conditions, media properties, and environment to last.

-Seals must be compatible with the valve body and ball materials to avoid uneven wear, chemical degradation, or brittleness.
-Proper compatibility reduces early failure risks and ensures consistent sealing performance throughout the valve's service life.
+Seals must play nice with the valve body and ball materials to avoid uneven wear, chemical breakdown, or brittleness.
+Good compatibility cuts early failure risks and keeps sealing steady for the valve's life.

 | Material Type | Chemical Resistance | Temperature Range | Recommended Applications |